 Modules that wish to intercept the commands/events of another module must declare that it substitutes the other module.
 The @Substitute declaration uses annotations [1, Ch.15] to indicate which service and listener interfaces to substitute.
-As shown in Figure 7, the ZModule substitutes both interfaces associated with the YModule.
-The module factory will analyze the substitute declarations and reconfigure the links accordingly, hiding the presence of the YModule from other modules and the server.
+As shown in Fig. 7, the ZModule substitutes both interfaces associated with the YModule.
+The module factory will analyze the substitute declarations and reconfigure the links accordingly, hiding the presence of the YModule from other modules and the replica.
 Implementing a module which substitutes another can be accomplished by inheriting from the substituted module, or by wrapping it.
-Note that it is essential that substituting modules be ordered appropriately in the replication policy so as to ensure correct interception.